nicolauda/pysystemtrade/docs/backtest_to_production_step_by_step.md

 - When you change strategy configuration, re-run `run_systems` then `run_strategy_order_generator` to push the new desired positions; the stack handler will take it from there.
 - For deeper topics (dashboard, roll calendars, broker specifics) see [production.md](/docs/production.md), [data.md](/docs/data.md), and [IB.md](/docs/IB.md).
 - See: [Production: interactive scripts](/docs/production.md#interactive-scripts), [Production: dashboard and monitor](/docs/dashboard_and_monitor.md), [Data: roll calendars](/docs/data.md#roll-calendars).
+- Validation:
+  - Monitoring shows fresh prices, positions, and no stale processes; dashboards or `interactive_diagnostics` reflect expected state.
+  - Backups complete (Mongo dump and Parquet/CSV backups) and are restorable (spot-check a dump or Parquet file).